 Sure, if you accept Easter as part of your culture, then you will probably love receiving some chocolate eggs during the festivities each year.
 However, there are some amazing foods from around the world that are eaten traditionally over the Easter and Lent period.
 Some of these you may know, some you may not, but they all look extremely tasty – and probably healthier than chocolate eggs, too!
-So let’s now look at 14 of the finest Easter snacks from across the globe.
+So let’s now look at 14 of the finest Easter snacks that you could munch on in 2018!

 Tsoureki is a sweet, egg-enriched bread that can be shaped either into a circle or into two large braids and sprinkled with nuts or blanched almonds.
 It is served with red Easter eggs that have been dyed to represent the blood of Christ or red rosebuds.